cosmos/cosmos-sdk/docs/learn/advanced/17-context.md

 # Context

 :::note Synopsis
-The `context` is a data structure intended to be passed from function to function that carries information about the current state of the application.
+The `context` is a data structure that carries information about the current state of the application.
 It provides access to a branched storage (a safe branch of the entire state) as well as useful objects and information like `gasMeter`, `block height`, `consensus parameters` and more.
 :::

 :::note Pre-requisite Readings